fauno/jekyll-pandoc-multiple-formats/README.md

 * `markdown: pandoc` will instruct jekyll to use the pandoc html converter.

 * `skip` allows you to skip the other formats generation and proceed with the regular jekyll site build.
+You can skip some of the generation process or all of it.
+Older versions of this plugin required `true` or `false` to skip the process altogether.

 * `full_flags` if `full_file` is defined, these flags are used on it.
   By default are set to `--top-level-division=part` so each category is